 Get exclusive member benefits & effect social change.
 Join Today

-A person may feel weak and short of breath when he or she develops AIHA.
-In other instances, the condition is chronic and develops over time so symptoms are less obvious.
-In either instance, symptoms may include any or all of the following:
+You may feel weak and short of breath if you develop sudden-onset idiopathic AIHA.
+In other instances, the condition is chronic and develops over time, so symptoms are less obvious.
+In both cases, symptoms may include one or more of the following:

-You’ll need to undergo an extensive series of blood tests to confirm AIHA.
-Some tests help identify the body’s red blood cell count.
-Other tests look for certain substances in the blood.
-Blood tests that reveal an incorrect ratio of mature to immature red blood cells may indicate AIHA.
-This is the body’s way of compensating for the mature red blood cells that are being destroyed.
+You’ll need to have an extensive series of blood tests to confirm AIHA.
+Some of the tests will measure the body’s red blood cell count.
+If you have AIHA, your red blood cell count number will be low.
+Other tests will look for certain substances in the blood.
+Blood tests that reveal an incorrect ratio of immature to mature red blood cells may indicate AIHA.
+A high number of immature red blood cells indicate that the body is trying to compensate for the mature red blood cells that are being destroyed too quickly.

-Other blood findings include a higher-than-normal level of bilirubin and a decreased level of a protein called haptoglobin (Hp or HPT).
-Bilirubin is a substance found in bile that is a byproduct of destroyed red blood cells.
-The haptoglobin blood test is especially useful in diagnosing AIHA.
-In conjunction with other blood tests, it reveals that protein is being destroyed in the bloodstream along with mature red blood cells (Lab Tests Online, 2012).
+Other blood test findings include a higher-than-normal level of bilirubin and a decreased level of a protein called haptoglobin.
+Bilirubin is a natural byproduct of red blood cell breakdown.
+These levels become high when large numbers of red blood cells are destroyed.
+The haptoglobin blood test can be especially useful in diagnosing AIHA.
+In conjunction with other blood tests, it reveals that the protein is being destroyed along with mature red blood cells.

 Idiopathic AIHA in children is typically short-lived.
 The condition is often chronic in adults, and can flare up or reverse itself without explanation.
 AIHA is highly treatable in both adults and children.
 Most people make a full recovery.

 Medically reviewed on: Jun 27, 2016: Judi Marcin, MD